 If you love words, wordplay, and silliness, this will be your new favorite picture book!
 An enthusiastic and loveable but oblivious donkey misunderstands what Yam is telling him about Ewe and thing Yam is talking about him.
 (You, in this case.)
 Eventually, Yam explains about homonyms, but those make Donkey mixed up, too.
 “Hummanums?
 I thought they was called critters!”
 I LOVE this book!

 Start Your Own Word Collections

-There are multiple ways to begin your own collections.
-Find a special container such as an empty jar like you see above.
+There are multiple ways to begin a word collection.
+Find a special container, such as an empty jar like you see above.